Visit La Maison Forte de Reignac, Dordogne

 The prehistoric villages were established in what would become the Maison Forte 200 centuries ago, taking advantage of living next to the Vézere River and the cliff’s protection.

-Today, Reignac is the only monument of this type of cliff castle in France, completely intact and preserved in exceptional conditions, with period furniture in all rooms.
+Today, Reignac is the only monument of this type of cliff castle in France, wholly intact and preserved in exceptional conditions, with period furniture in all rooms.

 The castle is much larger than one could imagine from the outside.
 The facade hides great rooms, the large hall, the armory, the refectory, the plot, the kitchen, the chambers, the chapel, the prison cell, the dungeon, and the basements.